vncntx/acrylic/docs/src/pages/typography/Title.md

 ))
 ```

-A Title can also be inline, bold, italic, or underlined.
+It can also be inline, bold, italic, or underlined.

 ```jsx
 render(() => (